 There might be many differences but these two contracts also are similar in a few things.
 Some of the similarities are –

-- Both the contracts are considered to be legally binding and are enforceable in the court of law
+- Both contracts are considered to be legally binding and are enforceable in a court of law

 - There is a promise and consideration element in both the contracts

-Both unilateral and bilateral contracts are enforceable in the court of law but bilateral contracts are more widely used from a business perspective.
-It is because bilateral contracts safeguard the interest of both the offeror and offeree and create a sense of confidence as all the provisions are negotiated, discussed, and agreed upon by both parties.
+Both unilateral and bilateral contracts are enforceable in a court of law, but bilateral contracts are more widely used from a business perspective.
+It is because bilateral contracts safeguard the interests of both the offeror and offeree and create a sense of confidence as all the provisions are negotiated, discussed, and agreed upon by both parties.

 Unilateral and bilateral contracts – DIY